awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.container.console.md

 **Note**
 Elastic Beanstalk doesn't support passing environment variables to \.NET Core applications and multiple\-application IIS deployments that use a [deployment manifest](dotnet-manifest.md)\.

-See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.
+See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

-## The aws:elasticbeanstalk:container:dotnet:apppool Namespace<a name="dotnet-namespaces"></a>
+## The aws:elasticbeanstalk:container:dotnet:apppool namespace<a name="dotnet-namespaces"></a>

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.